xiaojia-guo/Forecasting-Passenger-Flows-at-Heathrow/README.md

-# Code for Forecasting Passenger Flows at Heathrow
+## Code for Forecasting Transfer Passenger Flows at Heathrow

 This code is used in our paper "Forecasting Airport Passenger Flows Using Real-Time Data and Machine Learning".
 In collaboration with Heathrow airport, we develop a predictive system that generates quantile forecasts of transferring passengers' connection times, and the number of passengers arriving at the immigrating and security areas.